-We gather all the critical evidence that can help prove liability and win your case.
+We gather all the evidence that can prove liability and win your case.

-We work to find the black box and GPS equipment for the bus and get the information that is on it.
+We work to find the black box and GPS equipment for the bus.

 Sean M. Cleary